ch1nlu/Single-shotTextureSeg/README.md

-# OTS_reconstruct
+# One-shotTextureSeg
-One-shot scale invariant texture segmentation
+This is a repo for code in One-shot scale invariant texture segmentation project.